Nanoindentation of hard materials with a calibrated Berkovich diamond tip

 The instrument can quantitatively measure hardness, elastic modulus, and other surface mechanical properties from nanometer to micrometer scale.

-The Anton Paar NHT3 nanoindentation tester can apply 0.1-500 mN to samples and can measure hardness and elastic modulus.
+The Anton Paar NHT3 nanoindentation tester can apply a maximum force of 500 mN and can measure hardness and elastic modulus.
 With the unique top surface referencing technique, an instrumented indentation measurement can be made immediately without waiting for thermal stabilization.

 Specifications